 Being the pure leather scent, the classy floral aspect never takes the center stage, and the fragrance dances on the perfect line of being completely unisex while I do feel like it leans just a bit more on the masculine side.

 Who would say that leather plus jasmine contrast would work so stunningly and fit so perfectly?
 But please, don’t get scared of florals if you are a man, the composition is done in a way anyone could wear it.

-Progressing from the top to the base, the scent is clean, well-blended, and it can get difficult to distinguish different notes except that “to die for” leather.
+Progressing from the top to the base, the scent is clean and well-blended, and it can get difficult to distinguish different notes except that “to die for” leather.

-In the dry down, it is closest to how does Tuscan Leather smell like thanks to the lack of “ashy” note found in Tuscan Leather.
+In the dry down, it is closest to how Tuscan Leather smells thanks to the lack of “ashy” note found in Tuscan Leather.

-Along with suede leather, I do get a gentle whiff of amber, and oakmoss that are blended amazingly.
-Patchouli and vetiver are just supporting the scent from the background and rarely make the presence.
+Along with suede leather, I do get a gentle whiff of amber, and oakmoss that is blended amazingly.
+Patchouli and vetiver are just supporting the scent from the background and rarely make a presence.

 In my opinion, what makes this creation timeless and something people will still buy 100 years from now is the combination of smoky and smooth leather that never becomes oily or smelling like petrol like in Dior’s Fahrenheit, paired with the freshness of cardamom and sweet nature of jasmine.

 If the ingredients weren’t top-notch as they are, and the perfumer wasn’t talented as Sonia Constant, none of this would be possible.

 The performance of this scent shatters almost anything you’ll find today.
 An Eau de Parfum that act like Extrait and lasts literally until the next time you take a shower, and even then, it still remains present.